inferio-2004/my-online-compiler/README.md

 To compile and run code using Docker, follow these steps:

-Prerequisites
+Prerequisites<br>
-1.Install Docker with WSL 2 support.
+1.Install Docker with WSL 2 support.<br>
-2.install wsl 2 as  well
 Follow the official Docker installation guide to install Docker Desktop with WSL 2 integration on Windows.
+2.install wsl 2 as  well<br>

-  Steps to Run
+Steps to Run<br>
-  1.Make sure Docker is installed and running.
+1.Make sure Docker is installed and running.<br>
 2.Build the Docker image for the compiler environment:

 ```bash
 docker build -t my-online-compiler .